armory/docs/content/en/docs/installation/guide/quickstart/_index.md

 linkTitle: "AWS QuickStart"
 weight: 2
 description: >
-  These guides show you how to configure AWS for Spinnaker, install Spinnaker on AWS, and deploy an application from Spinnaker to AWS.
+  This section contains guides that show you how to configure AWS for Spinnaker, install Spinnaker on AWS, and deploy an application from Spinnaker to AWS.
 ---